findemoryfood/FindEmFood/TechnicalDocumentation.md

    - Utilizes geolocation to set the user's current location.

 4. **Settings Integration**
-   - Supports dark mode and location preferences.
+   - Supports dark mode and font size preferences.

 5. **Food Event Notifications**
    - Popups notify users of new food events on campus.